Hiroreco/enreco-archive/recap-data/chapter2/day2/nodes/ina-c2d2.md

 ["Mother always liked you better..."](#embed:https://youtu.be/NSOuyMjCxPI?t=8451s)

 Having overcome many trials, NinoIna painstakingly crafted a special wedding charm for her consort in the image of the Hero's [big red heart](https://youtu.be/NSOuyMjCxPI?t=9590s).
-Cecilia Immerkind yearned for the closeness they shared with each other, so of course, HPO-offered her a trial period as their "Above SC" (Super cute?
+Cecilia Immerkind yearned for the closeness they shared with each other, so of course, the Hot Pink One-offered her a trial period as their "Above SC" (Super cute?
 Super CC?), and she was already cashing in on the therapy benefits.

 [Day 2.
 MEOWMEOW](#embed:https://youtu.be/NSOuyMjCxPI?t=10071s)